Doruk-Aksoy/DnD/BUILDING.md

 #### Command Prompt Notes
 * How to run it:
   * Windows 10: Click the search button and type: `Command Prompt` and click on the desktop app.
 Run as admin if requested.
-  * Any Windows: Click **Start**, **Programs**, **Windows System**, **Command Prompt**.
+  * Any other Windows: Click **Start**, **Programs**, **Windows System**, **Command Prompt**.
 Run as admin if requested.
 * To switch to another drive in the prompt: type the driver letter then `:`.

 #### Preparing
-##### Using Just-install (please try this first - if it fails, follow other section)

-- **Before starting:** If you have corrupted installs of 7zip or git: download an app like [this](https://www.majorgeeks.com/files/details/windows_installer_cleanup_utility.html), and remove the corrupted installs first, then try this section.
-- **If already manually installed bcc first in a different folder and now trying to use Just-install**: Delete the bcc folder and remove bcc from system PATH environment variable by running command line as **admin** and typing this:
-`setx /M PATH "%PATH:MYPATH\TO\BCC;=%`.
-- **If installed bcc and used bcc environment variable (for those who used old instructions):** Delete the bcc folder and remove bcc environment variable by running command line as **admin** and typing this:
-`setx bcc ""`
-- **If already having DnD installed with Just-install and just updating dependencies**: Just run `prepare.bat` as **admin**.
-If it fails (by anti-virus not trusting it): follow the instructions below.
+1. There are 2 ways to download and install the dependencies:
+   1.1.
+Using just-install - if you get any message that an installer is corrupted, follow the manual section:

-1. Run the command prompt as **admin** - failure to do so will prevent apps from being installed/detected.
+        1.1.1 Run the command prompt as **admin** - it's easier to see if an installation failed this way.
-2. Type `msiexec.exe /i https://unstable.just-install.it`
+        1.1.2 Type `msiexec.exe /i https://stable.just-install.it`
-3. Type `just-install exeproxy 7zip git bcc` (exeproxy has to come first!
+        1.1.3 Type `just-install exeproxy 7zip git bcc` (exeproxy has to come first!
 Do this even if you have those programs installed already).
-4. Type `set PATH="%SYSTEMDRIVE%\Shims;%CD%"` (which adds the Shims path to PATH env variable).
-5. Type `set PATH="%PROGRAMFILES%\7-Zip;%CD%"` (which adds 7-Zip path to PATH env variable).

-##### Manually installing and adding programs to PATH (for those having problems with Just-install)

-- **If installed bcc and used bcc environment variable (for those who used old instructions):** Delete the bcc folder and remove bcc environment variable by running command line as **admin** and typing this:
-`setx bcc ""`
+   1.2.
+Manually:

-1. Download and install [7zip](https://www.7-zip.org/download.html) to its default folder (select to download the x64 on x64 systems and x86 on x86 systems).
+        1.2.1.
+Download and install [7zip](https://www.7-zip.org/download.html) to its default folder (select to download the x64 on x64 systems and x86 on x86 systems).
-2. Download and extract [bcc](https://github.com/wormt/bcc/releases) to %PROGRAMFILES%/bcc (for compatibility with Just-install, once it's properly fixed).
+        1.2.2.
+Download and extract [bcc](https://github.com/wormt/bcc/releases) to %PROGRAMFILES%/bcc (for compatibility with Just-install).
-3. Download and install Git for Windows in default folder, making sure it uses Windows command prompt with just git.
+        1.2.3.
+Download and install Git for Windows in default folder, making sure it uses Windows command prompt with just git.
 Download [git-for-windows](https://git-scm.com/download/win).
 Just do the default options, but you may select your favorite text editor.
-4. Add 7zip and bcc to the system PATH environment variable by running command line as **admin**:
+2. Add the paths to the PATH environment variable:
-   4.1.
-Type `set PATH="%PROGRAMFILES%\bcc;%CD%"` (which adds bcc path to PATH env variable).
-   4.2.
-Type `set PATH="%PROGRAMFILES%\7-Zip;%CD%"` (which adds 7-Zip path to PATH env variable).
+   2.1.
+Open the Advanced System Settings dialog:
+        2.1.1.
+Either go to `Control Panel/System` then `Advanced System Settings` OR 2.1.2.
+If you have search enabled, you can type: `View Advanced System Settings` (both ways go directly to dialog).
+   2.2.
+Go `Advanced` tab.
+   2.3.
+Click `Environment Variables...`.
+   2.4.
+On the `System variables` section, select the `Path` environment variable, then click `Edit...` 2.5.
+Add the paths:
+        2.5.1.
+On Windows 10 OCT/18 build and newer: Press `New`, then type: %PROGRAMFILES%\7-Zip`.
+Press `New` again, and type `%SYSTEMDRIVE%\Shims`.
+Now press `OK`.
+        2.5.2.
+On any other Windows: On the edit field, add: `;%PROGRAMFILES%\7-Zip;%SYSTEMDRIVE%\Shims`, then click `OK`.
+   2.6.
+Then click `OK`, and click `OK` again.

 #### To continue, there are 2 useable git tools:
 #### Either Git-for-windows (default)